All About Decidophobia, the Fear of Making Decisions, and How to Overcome it with Psychological Therapy & Counselling

 - Growing up with a parent who found it difficult making decisions.

 - Worrying about making mistakes or errors.

 - Atelophobia – the fear of failure.

-There is no scientific evidence that Decidophobia is the result of any kind of biological fault or chemical imbalance in spite of the traction that these biomedical models of mental illness are given in the media.
+Furthermore, there is no scientific evidence that Decidophobia is the result of any kind of biological fault or chemical imbalance in spite of the traction that biomedical models of mental illness are given in the media.

-On the contrary, Decidophobia is much more likely to be the result of the sufferers subjective evaluation (meaning-making) of what happened to them and is therefore a psychosocial phenomenon.
+On the contrary, Decidophobia is much more likely to be the result of your own, subjective evaluation (meaning-making) of what happened to you and is therefore better described as a psychosocial phenomenon.

 Decidophobia Symptoms & Behaviours

 All phobias, including Decidophobia, create feelings of anxiety because phobic objects or situations are always perceived as a threat.